delucis/generals-presentation/slides-02-berio.md

 — Berio, *Remembering the Future*, 118

 Note:
-Speaking in 1993/4, so more than 30 years after the fact
+- Speaking in 1993/4, so more than 30 years after the fact
+- Discussion of the looseness of Berio’s structuring principles

 Discussion of the looseness of Berio’s structuring principles